lj-ditrapani/16-bit-computer-specification/timing.md

     ---------------------------------------
     |       12.739 ms           | 3949 us | <- duration
     ---------------------------------------
-      cpu no device access       cpu
+      cpu no VDP/VRAM/APU        cpu access
+      access                     VDP/VRAM/APU
-      vdp renders frame          access
+      vdp renders frame          VDP blank/hblank
-                                 devices
 ```

-The computer starts executing with the program counter
+The CPU starts executing with the program counter
 PC set to $0000.

+When the CPU sees the interrupt line go low, if the CPU is HALTed, the PC is set to PC + 1, and the CPU proceeds with execution.

 VDP and APU internal Buffers